 - 10.1 The calendar will include the following information: to be adopted from next academic year.

 - a.
 Date of start of classes

 - b.
 Conduct of mid semester

 - c.
 Date of suspension of classes

 - d.
 Schedule of examination

 - e.
 Display of sessional marks

 - f.
 Examination preparation up to

 - g.
 Conduct of final semester exam

 - h.
 Announcement of results

 - e.
 Mark sheet / Transcript issues dates.

-The academic calendar will be prepared for Fall semester and Spring semester of each academic year.
+The academic calendar will be prepared for Fall Semester and Spring Semester of each academic year.

-10.2 In case the University is closed due to unusual circumstances, then makeup classes must be arranged converting weekends or holidays or evening classes to working days or evening classes to cover the lapsed period of the students.
+10.2 In case a university is closed due to unusual circumstances, then makeup classes may be arranged converting weekends or holidays or evening classes to working days or evening classes to cover the lapsed period of the students.